Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Okay.
 That don’t really answer my question, though."

 "...Look, maybe I don’t wanna get into it, okay?
 I like you, Playboy.
 You’re a good guy.
-Just… Don’t push where you’re not welcome."
+Just...
+Don’t push where you’re not welcome."

 "Okay.
 No pressure.
-I just…I dunno.
+I just...
+I dunno.
 You deserve--"

 Hoeff clapped Julian on the shoulder to interrupt him, shook his head, and walked away.

-Well… shit.
+Well... shit.

 ___